Cost of Living in Tucson, AZ: Monthly Budget Breakdown

 tucson cost slightly higher

-Expect groceries and many services to run above national norms (groceries ~5–6% higher; goods & services ~8.5–12% higher), while healthcare will save you money at roughly 7–10% below the U.S. average.
+Groceries and services run above national norms (groceries about 5–6% higher; goods and services about 8.5–12% higher).
+Healthcare is where you save money, coming in roughly 7–10% below the U.S. average.

-Utilities and communications average about $199.11 for energy plus $193.13 for phone, and gasoline sits near $4.47/gal, pushing transportation slightly above typical costs.
+Utilities and communications average about $199.11 for energy and $193.13 for phone service.
+Gasoline sits near $4.47 per gallon, which nudges transportation slightly above typical costs.
+According to Numbeo’s Tucson cost-of-living data, these figures align closely with reported local prices.

-Rent varies by source — commonly $1,000–$1,650 monthly — so your housing choice will strongly affect your budget.
-Additionally, building a house can often be more expensive than buying an existing home, making it vital to consider your options when planning your finances.
+Rent varies by source, commonly $1,000–$1,650 monthly, so your housing choice will strongly affect your budget.
+Additionally, building a house can often cost more than buying an existing home, making it vital to consider your options when planning your finances.

-Use these figures to plan a realistic monthly spending target and adjust for lifestyle or household size in Tucson.
+Use these figures to set a realistic monthly spending target, then adjust for lifestyle or household size.

 Housing: Renting vs. Buying in Tucson